Elleke Boehmer: Postcolonial criticism and theory

 In addition to her monographs, Boehmer has edited or co-edited several notable volumes of postcolonial literature and criticism.
 Empire Writing: An Anthology of Colonial Literature 1870–1918 (1998) features a wide-ranging selection of fiction, poetry, travel writing, memoirs, and essays by British, native, and settler writers during the period of high empire.
 The British best-seller Scouting for Boys (2004) by Robert Baden-Powell, the blueprint for the Boy Scout movement, includes an influential critical introduction by Boehmer as well as her in-depth contextualising notes.
-Max Hastings hailed the edition as a "gripping read".
 J.M.
 Coetzee in Theory and Context (2009), edited with Robert Eaglestone and Katy Iddiols, comprises critical essays on the 2003 South African Nobel Laureate by a range of leading scholars and novelists.
 Terror and the Postcolonial (2010), edited with Stephen Morton, seeks, through its array of critical essays, to bring the phenomenon of terrorism into the purview of Postcolonial Studies by assessing literary and cultural representations from the colonial period to the present.
 The Postcolonial Low Countries: Literature, Colonialism, and Multiculturalism (2012), edited with Sarah de Mul, does the same for Dutch and Belgian post/colonial history and literature, and opens up the new field of neerlandophone Postcolonial Studies.
 Planned Violence: Post/Colonial Urban Infrastructure, Literature and Culture (2018), edited with Dominic Davies, brings the insights of social geographers and cultural historians into a critical dialogue with literary narratives of urban culture and theories of literary cultural production, and explores new ways of conceptualizing the relationship between urban planning, its often violent effects, and literature.

 Boehmer's new monograph, Southern Imagining: A literary history of the far southern hemisphere, will be out from Princeton University Press in 2025.
 The research on the book was supported by a British Academy/Leverhulme Trust Senior Research Fellowship, 2019–22.
 Southern Imagining explores how we see the planet through the different tilt and aspect of southern hemisphere skies, seas and geology, drawing upon literary readings from the Portuguese Renaissance poet Luís de Camões, through Samuel Taylor Coleridge and Mary Shelley, to Indigenous Australian writers such as Jazz Money and Alexis Wright.
 In the book, as in her other work, Boehmer places literary writing as vital and fundamental to self- and global perception.
 A related essay collection, Life Writing and the Southern Hemisphere, co-edited with Katherine Collins, bringing together southern life-stories, memoirs and testimonies from across the southern continents, was published in 2024.

-Taken as an interrelated whole, Boehmer's research has not only helped shape the fields of world imperial history, global south understanding, and Postcolonial Studies, but has also opened up crucial new directions for the future of each.
+Boehmer's body of work has contributed to the fields of imperial history, Global South Studies, and Postcolonial Studies.